obsidiandynamics/jackdaw/README.md

 final ConsumerPipe<String, String> consumerPipe = new ConsumerPipe<>(consumerPipeConfig,
     recordHandler, ConsumerPipe.class.getSimpleName());

-for (;;) {
-  // calling receive() doesn't block (up to the 'backlogBatches' capacity of the underlying queue);
-  // calling poll() blocks as expected consumerPipe.receive(consumer.poll(1000));
-}
+// feed the pipeline from an AsyncReceiver final AsyncReceiver<?, ?> receiver =
+    new AsyncReceiver<>(consumer, 1000, "AsyncReceiverThread", consumerPipe::receive, exceptionHandler);

+// give it some time...
+Threads.sleep(5_000);

+// clean up
+producerPipe.terminate();
+receiver.terminate();
+consumerPipe.terminate();
 ```

-Notice that the code is very similar to prior examples, only in this case we wrap `send()` and `poll()` within their respective pipelines.
+Notice that the code is very similar to prior examples, only in this case we wrap `send()` and `poll()` in their respective pipelines.
 In async mode, polling and deserialization will take place in a different thread from the `RecordHandler`.
 Conversely, sending to a pipe will return immediately, while the actual serialization and enqueuing will occur in a different thread.

 As a further convenience, the asynchronous behaviour of pipe is configurable (on by default).
 Once a pipeline has been installed, it can easily be bypassed by calling `withAsync(false)` on the `ProducerPipeConfig` and `ConsumerPipeConfig` objects.
 This effectively short-circuits the pipelines, reverting to synchronous pass-through behaviour.

 # Sundries
 ## Admin
 Kafka has introduced an `AdminClient` class in version 0.11, simplifying administrative operations on the broker.
-The `KafkaAdmin` class converts the asynchronous (`Future`-based) API of `AdminClient` to a blocking model.
+The `KafkaAdmin` class translates the asynchronous (`Future`-based) API of `AdminClient` to a blocking model.

 `KafkaAdmin` is pretty new, only supporting a small handful of methods at this stage: